 To connect your Nest to the internet:

-• Access the Quick View menu.
-This is done by turning the thermostat's outer ring.
+• Open the Quick View menu by turning the thermostat ring.

 • Locate the Settings icon.